Cappadocia, the region where nature and history are integrated in Turkey

 Residents of the city built their houses at the bottom of the castle on the mountain on which it stands.

 These caves have modern conveniences.
 In fact, cave houses are more expensive than normal houses.
-Some hotels carved out of the mountains have swimming pools, SPAs and almost all modern luxuries.
+Some hotels excavated in the mountains have swimming pools, SPA and almost all modern luxuries.

 In the region there are also the ancient underground cities of Kaymakli, Derinkuyu and Ozkonak.
 The latter is located on the northern slope of Mount Idis, about 14 kilometers northeast of Avanos.

-The city must have been built around the 2nd and 3rd centuries, when Christianity had started to become popular and the Romans were still opposed to this religion, according to Kayikci.

-To avoid prosecution and persecution, Christian converts used to live in these places.
-Latif Acar, a local farmer, is believed to have accidentally discovered the city in 1972 when he began to inquire about the reasons why the water he used for his crops was disappearing.

 Acar discovered the city during one of his digs for water.
-The entire city could host 60,000 people for up to three months.
+The whole city could host 60,000 people for a maximum of three months.
 Although now only four floors are open, the complex contains a total of 10 floors at a depth of 40 meters.

-These cities have water wells, ventilation systems, warehouses, and movable stone gates.
+These cities have water wells, sventilation systems, cellars and mobile stone doors.
 Kaymakli is the largest underground city in Turkey, declared a UNESCO World Heritage Site in 1985.

 However, a trip to Cappadocia is incomplete without a hot air balloon tour.
 As the sun rises in the east, the horizon of the region is dotted with dozens of colored balloons.

-The region’s potential for hot air balloons was first discovered by two US Air Force pilots, who visited the region in the 1960s.
+The region’s potential for hot air balloons was first discovered by two pilots from the United States Air Force, who visited the region in the 1960s.
 However, the attraction did not begin until 1991.
 Currently, 25 companies own about 250 balloons.

-“Civil aviation authorities are very strict in maintaining standards and allow flying only when there is adequate wind speed,” explained Tugrul Kaya, a balloon pilot.
+“Civil aviation authorities are very strict when it comes to maintaining lthe standards and allow you to fly only when there is an adequate wind speed”Explained Tugrul Kaya, a balloon pilot.
 That means they don’t have more than 200 days a year to fly.

-Balloon pilots obtain a flight license only after having completed a two-year course at a flying club.
+Balloon pilots get the flight license only after completing a course two years in a flying club.